HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 ### Firewall considerations

 Firewalls can interfere with Data Collector communication.
-We recommend that you test connectivity for the protocols and features you use.
-The asset discovery report can provide information that may be helpful in troubleshooting connectivity issues.
+We recommend testing connectivity for the protocols and features you use.
+The asset discovery report can provide information that may help troubleshoot connectivity issues.

 ## Downloading the Data Collector